arkap/package-ovsd/Readme.md

 ## Installation

-Install this as a feed by adding the following line to `feeds.conf` in your OpenWRT source tree:
+Install this as a feed by adding the following line to `feeds.conf` in your OpenWrt source tree:
 ```
 src-git ovsd https://github.com/arkap/package-ovsd.git
 ```